-The Samsung Q80T is a very good TV for watching movies.
+The Samsung Q80T is great for watching movies.
 It's well-suited for dark room viewing thanks to its high contrast ratio, full-array local dimming, and impressive black uniformity.
-1080p movies are displayed nearly as well as native 4k content, with no signs of upscaling artifacts, and the TV's fast response time results in a crisp image, with only short blur trails in fast-moving scenes.
+1080p movies are displayed nearly as well as native 4k content, with no signs of upscaling artifacts.
+Due to the TV's fast response time, low frame rate content can appear to stutter a bit.

-The Samsung Q80T is a great TV for watching sports.
-It has outstanding motion handling due to its fast response time and black frame insertion feature, and its decent viewing angles are good for watching a big game with a large group of people.
+The Samsung Q80T is great for watching sports.
+It has outstanding motion handling due to its fast response time and Black Frame Insertion feature, and its decent viewing angles are good for watching a big game with a large group of people.
 It gets bright enough to combat glare in any type of room setting and it also has exceptional reflection handling, but unfortunately, there's some dirty screen effect that can be rather distracting.

-The Samsung Q80T is an excellent TV for playing video games.
+The Samsung Q80T is amazing for gaming.
 It has an exceptionally low input lag that provides a responsive gaming experience, and its fast response time keeps motion blur to a minimum.
 Its VRR support is great for those with an AMD graphics card or an Xbox One, and the TV's great contrast ratio makes it a good choice for gaming in the dark.

-The Samsung Q80T is an excellent TV for playing video games in HDR.
-Along with its low input lag and VRR support, this TV can display a wide color gamut and it can get bright enough to deliver a fantastic HDR gaming experience.
-Response time is outstanding, resulting in very little motion blur, and the TV's decent viewing angles are good for playing co-op games.
+The Samsung Q80T is excellent for gaming in HDR.
+Along with its low input lag and VRR support, this TV can display a wide color gamut, and it can get bright enough to deliver a fantastic HDR gaming experience.
+Response time is excellent, resulting in very little motion blur, and the TV's decent viewing angles are good for playing co-op games.

-The Samsung Q80T is a mid-range TV in Samsung's high-end 4k QLED TV lineup.
-It sits below the flagship Samsung Q90T and above the Samsung Q70T.
-Since Samsung has shifted their entire lineup this year, this is a replacement of the Samsung Q80/Q80R QLED in name only, as its performance and features are closer to that of the Samsung Q70/Q70R QLED.
-We expect its main competitors to be the LG BX OLED and the Sony X950H.
+The Samsung Q80T is a high mid-end TV in Samsung's high-end 4k QLED TV lineup.
+It sits below the flagship Samsung Q90/Q90T QLED and above the Samsung Q70/Q70T QLED.
+Since Samsung has shifted its entire lineup this year, this is a replacement of the Samsung Q80/Q80R QLED in name only, as its performance and features are closer to that of the Samsung Q70/Q70R QLED.
+We expect its main competitors to be the Sony X950H, Vizio P Series Quantum X 2020, and the Hisense H9G.

 The Samsung Q80T has an excellent design that's simple and minimal.
 It has thin bezels on all sides and its pedestal-style stand is center-mounted.